Energy loss and jet quenching parameter in a thermal non-relativistic, non-commutative Yang-Mills plasma: Quasi-Normal Modes

 \section{Quasi-Normal Modes}

-In this section we would like to consider behavior of the curved string on the late time and low velocity limit.
+In this section we would like to consider behavior of the curved string at the late time and in the low velocity limit.
 In that case the string has small fluctuations around the straight string.
-It means that $\dot{x}$ and $x^{\prime}$ are infinitesimal, so one can neglect them in the expression (5).
-Therefore the equation of motion reduces to the following equation,
+It means that ${\dot{x}}^{2}$ and ${x^{\prime}}^{2}$ are infinitesimal, so one can neglect them in the expression (5).
+Therefore, the equation of motion reduces to the following equation,

 where $a=0$ (there are no movements along the non-commutative direction).
 Then, one may choose the time-dependent solution of the form,